FanTranslatorsInternational/Kuriimu2/README.md

 ## Download
 You can download the newest build of Kuriimu2 in the "Actions" tab.
 Just select the newest successful build and download its artifact.<br>
+You need to be logged in at github to download artifacts from a successful build.
 Those builds are considered beta and can contain bugs and unfinished features.

 ## Usage